Seen here: Evaline Chirchir will be a top contender at the 2019 ABSA Durban 10K CITYSURFRUN.

 Photo Credit: Global Sport Communication

-If there was any doubt that the 2019 FNB Durban 10K CITYSURFRUN on Sunday 13 October will be the fastest 10km ever run on South African soil, those have been vehemently dispelled with the inclusion of Kenya’s Evaline Chirchir.
+If there was any doubt that the 2019 ABSA Durban 10K CITYSURFRUN on Sunday 13 October will be the fastest 10km ever run on South African soil, those have been vehemently dispelled with the inclusion of Kenya’s Evaline Chirchir.